DEWETRON/TRION-SDK/docs/06_XMLApiReference/XMLApiReference.rst

     </ResolutionAI>

-This property allows setting the analogue channels to a desired ADC-resolution.
+This property allows setting the analog channels to a desired ADC-resolution.